Alluxio/alluxio/docs/en/operation/User-CLI.md

 * Adding `-R` option deletes all contents of the directory and the directory itself.
 * Adding `-U` option skips the check for whether the UFS contents being deleted are in-sync with Alluxio before attempting to delete persisted directories.
-We recommend always using the `-U` option.
+We recommend always using the `-U` option for the best performance and resource efficiency.
 * Adding `--alluxioOnly` option removes data and metadata from Alluxio space only.
 The under storage system will not be affected.